libretro/stella2014-libretro/README.md

-mednafen-stella-libretro
+stella-libretro
 ========================

-Port of Mednafen Stella to libretro.
+Port of Stella to libretro.

-WIP - sound and input not set up - core can sometimes crash on load
+**WIP - sound and input not set up**

-**Mednafen wrapper will be removed and proper libretro port will be done**